 “Red Hot pioneered using pop culture for social change—good propaganda—to fight for LGBTQ rights and to promote safer sex,” he continued.
 “Thirty years ago, it was condoms, today it’s masks.
 And we raised millions of dollars through album sales and gave it away in ways that no one else was doing at the time—such as almost $1 million to ACT UP, which was the only significant outside donation they received and helped them and the affiliated group, TAG (Treatment Action Group), bring the drugs to market that have let people with HIV live normal lives ever since.”

-The other four albums being reissued include
+Four other albums being reissued include

 - Red Hot + Bothered (an indie rock anthology), from 1995